llprecasting/recastingCodes/DisplacedVertices/ATLAS-SUSY-2016-08_ALessa/README.md

 ./atlas_susy_2016_08_Recast.py -f <root file>
 ```
 will produce a pickle file contaning a Pandas DataFrame with a simplified cutflow and the number of events in each signal region.
-For a more detailed cutflow, one should use:

 ## Validation ##